AI Litigation: Advantages, Disadvantages, & Legal Challenges

 Are Humans Still Superior?

 That only comes with experience and expertise.
-So while they will certainly have a place in the legal field, it’ll still be the skilled professionals at the heart of the legal industry that play the biggest role.
-It’s also unclear whether AI will impact the roles of less-skilled jobs within the legal sector, such as legal assistants.
+So, while they will certainly have a place in the legal field, the skilled professionals at the heart of the legal industry will still play the biggest role.

 New Case Areas

 So far, we’ve talked about how litigators and law firms may use AI software tools to enhance their operations.
-However, there’s another side to AI litigation, too — the law cases lodged because of AI.
+However, there’s another side to AI litigation, too—the law cases lodged because of AI.

 Legal Aspects AI May Influence